samuel-jimenez/whatsupdocx/README.md

 WhatsupDOCX is a library written in pure Go providing a set of functions that allow you to write to and read from Docx file.
+It should be correct, supporting reading, writing, and editing.
+Roundtrip reading, then writing should not break.
+It is intended to be streamlined, offloading most functionality to the xml parser.

 This library needs Go version 1.18 or later.
-The usage documentation for WhatsupDOCX can be accessed via the [WhatsupDOCX Documentation Page](https://gomutex.github.io/whatsupdocx).

-In depth, go docs can be seen using Go's built-in documentation tool, or online at [go.dev](https://pkg.go.dev/github.com/samuel-jimenez/whatsupdocx).
+The usage documentation for WhatsupDOCX can be accessed via Go's built-in documentation tool, or online at [go.dev](https://pkg.go.dev/github.com/samuel-jimenez/whatsupdocx).
 Please refer the [subpackage docx](https://pkg.go.dev/github.com/samuel-jimenez/whatsupdocx/docx) for the list of functions that can be used.

 ## Usage